vastgroup/vast-tools/README.md

 > vast-tools plot -c R/sample_data/sample_psi_data.config R/sample_data/sample_psi_data.tab
 ~~~~

+**New!** For advanced users who would like to generate plots interactively in R, you can
+alternatively use the R package [psiplot](https://github.com/kcha/psiplot).

 Combine output format
 ---------------------
 The output of ``combine`` is a tab-separated table with an entry (row) for each predefined alternative splicing event.
 For each event, there are six columns with basic information about it, and then a pair of columns for each sample from ``align`` that is combined.